-The Debt Securities will be issued under an Indenture (the "Indenture"), among the Operating Partnership, SPG, LP, as guarantor, and The Chase Manhattan Bank, as trustee.
-The Indenture has been filed as an exhibit to the Registration Statement of which this Prospectus is a part and is available for inspection at the corporate trust office of the trustee at 450 West 33rd Street, 15th Floor, New York, New York 10001, or as described above under "Available Information."
+The Debt Securities will be issued under an Indenture (the "Indenture"), among the Operating Partnership, SPG, LP, as guarantor, and , as trustee.
+The Indenture has been filed as an exhibit to the Registration Statement of which this Prospectus is a part and is available for inspection at the corporate trust office of the trustee at the corporate trust office of the trustee at described above under "Available Information."
 The Indenture is subject to, and governed by, the Trust Indenture Act of 1939, as amended (the "TIA").
 The statements made hereunder or in any Prospectus Supplement relating to the Indenture and the Debt Securities to be issued thereunder are summaries of certain provisions thereof and do not purport to be complete and are subject to, and are qualified in their entirety by reference to, all provisions of the Indenture and such Debt Securities.
 All section references appearing herein are to sections of the Indenture, and capitalized terms used but not defined herein shall have the respective meanings set forth in the Indenture.